aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - While enemies are affected by more Damage Over Time than their total Life, you deal x [60 - 80%] increased Burning damage to them. x1
 - While Unstable Currents is not active, your Shock Skills have a [7 - 12%] chance to trigger a free cast from it. x2
 - While Unstoppable and for 4 seconds after, you gain [10 - 25%] increased Movement Speed and can move freely through enemies. x1
+- While you have a Barrier active, there is a [7 - 13%] chance to ignore incoming direct damage from Distant enemies. x1
 - You Heal for [X] Life per second for each Close enemy, up to [X] Life per second. x1
 - You may have 1 additional Hydra active, and Hydra's duration is increased by [14 - 24%]. x1
 - Your casts of Charged Bolts have a [15.0 - 25.0%] chance to be attracted to enemies and and last 300% longer. x1